Use the right tools, the right way.

 TLDR: You need the right tool, used the right way, to get the most effective results.

 For the last year or so, I have been moving hay bales the completely wrong way.
-For those that do not know, my wife and I have 6 goats.
-They are freaking adorable and, basically, they are part of our family at this point.
-We moved them to a new farm during the pandemic and now we are now responsible for purchasing and storing the hay they eat every day.
+My wife and I have six goats.
+They are freaking adorable, and they are part of our family at this point.
+We moved them to a new farm during the pandemic, and we are responsible for purchasing and storing the hay they eat every day.

-Hay bales are about four feet long, 21 inches wide and 16 inches high and usually bundled by two or three ropes.
+Hay bales are about four feet long, 21 inches wide, and 16 inches high and usually bundled by two or three ropes.
 They are bulky and heavy.
-Up until this past weekend, I moved them around by grabbing the ropes and lugging them around the barn.
-I’ve hurt myself multiple times moving them this way.
+Until this past weekend, I moved them around by grabbing the ropes and lugging them around the barn.
+I’ve hurt myself multiple times, moving them this way.
 I’m not a spring chicken anymore.

 But, everything changed for me the last time we picked up hay from a local farmer.
-He had the right tool.
-Using his handy dandy hay hooks, this farmer, who appeared to be in his 70s, was whipping these hay bales around with ease.
+Finally, finally, I had the right tool.
+Using his handy-dandy hay hooks, this farmer, who appeared to be in his 70s, was whipping these hay bales around with ease.
 I immediately felt an appropriate amount of embarrassment.

-In that moment I figured out that I had been doing it all wrong.
+At that moment, I figured out that I had been doing it all wrong.
 What I was doing was working.
-It was just not working very well.
-It was not only inefficient, it was painful.
+But, unfortunately, it was not working very well.
+It was not only inefficient, but it was also painful.

-This translates to so many different areas of life.
-Using the right tool, the right way, will give you the best results.
+This idea translates to so many different areas of life.
+Using the right tool, the right way will give you the best results.
 Sure, you can try it your way.
 You might even get the job done.
-But you might just end up hurting yourself in the process.
+But you might end up hurting yourself in the process.

 Today I finally got my very own set of hay hooks.
-Holy cow, they are a total game-changer.
-The bales were still heavy, but they were 200% more manageable then the way I was doing it before.
-I’ve learned my lesson and I’m never going back.
+They are a total game-changer.
+The bales were still heavy, but they were 200% more manageable than the way I was doing it before.
+I’ve learned my lesson, and I’m never going back.